praveenss2806/praveenss2806/README.md

 I’m an **AI & engineering enthusiast** who enjoys building exciting stuff.

-Explorer of ideas, maker of cool projects, and **always open to collaboration**.
+Explorer of ideas, maker of cool projects, and **open to collabs**.